camunda-community-hub/zeebe-dmn-worker/README.md

 ```
 docker pull ghcr.io/camunda-community-hub/zeebe-dmn-worker:1.0.0
 ```
-* configure the connection to the Zeebe broker by setting `zeebe.client.broker.contactPoint` (default: `localhost:26500`)
+* configure the connection to the Zeebe gateway by setting `zeebe.client.broker.gatewayAddress` (default: `localhost:26500`)
 * configure the folder where the DMN files are located by setting `zeebe.client.worker.dmn.repository` (default: `dmn-repo`)

 For a local setup, the repository contains a [docker-compose file](docker/docker-compose.yml).
-It starts a Zeebe broker and the worker.
+It starts a Zeebe broker with an embedded gateway and the worker.

 ```
 cd docker